 NULL to a column.

 difference_log stores all information about differences every time LiveCompare checks them.
-You can run LiveCompare in recheck mode multiple times, so this table shows how the difference has evolved over the time window
+You can run LiveCompare in recheck mode multiple times, so this table shows how the difference evolved over the time window

-where LiveCompare was re-checking it.
+in which LiveCompare was rechecking it.

-Volatile (V): If upon a re-check
+Volatile (V): If, upon a recheck,

-xminhas changed on an inconsistent row, then LiveCompare marks the difference as Volatile.
+xminchanged on an inconsistent row, then LiveCompare marks the difference as Volatile.

-<livecompare_schema_name>.accept_divergence(session_id, table_name, difference_pk)in the Output PostgreSQL connection.
+<livecompare_schema_name>.accept_divergence(session_id, table_name, difference_pk)in the output PostgreSQL connection.
 For example: